LucAI98/NLUassigment/report.md

 # Report

-The functions implemented in this code are made with the help of spacy library and they are tested with `Gus is learning piano with his teacher.` sentence.
+The functions implemented in this code are made with the help of spacy library.

 ## extraction_paths(sentence)
 The function takes in input a sentence and prints the relations between each token in the sentence from the root to the token.